 which together with \eqref{july2022} it immediately implies \eqref{eq:ITr}.

 One of the main consequence of \eqref{eq:ITr} is that the edge conductance is defined by the derivative of the transport edge current with respect to the chemical potential

-Notice that \eqref{eq:EdgeC} is in accordance with the usual definition of the edge conductance whenever we are at zero temperature and the chemical potential $\mu$ belongs to an almost-sure spectral gap of the bulk Hamiltonian: in such cases we have that $ \partial_\mu m^{B,{\rm circ}}(b,0,\mu)=0$, hence distinguishing between transport and total edge currents is not important.
-On the other hand, this distinction becomes important at positive temperature, as we explicitly show in the case of pure Landau Hamiltonians (see Appendix \ref{appendix:Kubo}).
+Notice that \eqref{eq:EdgeC} is in accordance with the usual definition of the edge conductance whenever we are at zero temperature and the chemical potential $\mu$ belongs to an almost sure spectral gap of the bulk Hamiltonian: in such cases we have that $ \partial_\mu m^{B,{\rm circ}}(b,0,\mu)=0$, hence distinguishing between transport and total edge currents is not important.
+On the other hand, this distinction becomes relevant at positive temperature, as we explicitly show in the case of pure Landau Hamiltonians (see Appendix \ref{appendix:Kubo}).

 There exists another situation where subtracting the magnetization currents is crucial, even in the zero-temperature case; this happens when $\mu$ lies in a region of a mobility gap, as it has already been recognized in \cite{ElgartGrafSchenker}.
-Indeed, even though the setting and the language is different, in \cite{ElgartGrafSchenker} the authors use a definition of edge conductance similar, at least in spirit, to \eqref{eq:EdgeC}.
+Indeed, even though the setting and the language are different, in \cite{ElgartGrafSchenker} the authors use a definition of edge conductance similar, at least in spirit, to \eqref{eq:EdgeC}.